David-Worboys/QTPYGUI/README.md

 | THIN       | Defines the font as thin                            | Enumerated |

 #### Frame
-Defines the frame of a GUI control where supported
+Frane is an enumerated type that defines the frame of a GUI control where supported

 | Property | Description    | Type              |
 |----------|----------------|-------------------|